cop3402/Grader/README.md

 Example: `python3 testSimplec.py /vagrant/simplec-compiler-josh /vagrant/tests-cases-public/proj1 true true`

-Set the second to last arg to true if you are using precompiled binaries from ealier projects Set the last arg to false for projects 1-2 and true for 3-4.
+The second to last arg is not used, so you can just set it to true Set the last arg to false for projects 1-2 and true for 3-4.
 It will compile your assembly output with gcc, run the binary, and check for the return value